dhruv050406/spi-slave-sky130/README.md

 ## What is this?

-SPI (Serial Peripheral Interface) is one of the most widely used communication protocols in embedded systems — enabling synchronous, full-duplex data exchange between a master controller and peripherals like sensors, ADCs, displays, and flash memory.
+SPI (Serial Peripheral Interface) is one of the most widely used communication protocols in embedded systems, enabling synchronous, full-duplex data exchange between a master controller and peripherals like sensors, ADCs, displays, and flash memory.

-This project implements the **slave-side silicon block** — taken all the way from RTL description through synthesis, placement, routing, and clock tree construction to a final GDSII file ready for fabrication.
+This project implements the **slave-side silicon block** taken all the way from RTL description through synthesis, placement, routing, and clock tree construction to a final GDSII file ready for fabrication.

 ---